Thermal Throttling Has Been Allegedly Confirmed On New 2018 MacBook Pro With Core i9

-Apple recently made their fans incredibly happy with the roll out of newly refreshed 2018 MacBook Pros, but after a just a few days of use, one tech YouTuber is making claims of excessive thermal throttling.
+Apple recently made their fans incredibly happy with the rollout of newly refreshed 2018 MacBook Pros, but after just a few days of use, one tech YouTuber is making claims of excessive thermal throttling.

 PC Mag defines thermal throttling as the adjustment of the CPU’s clock speed based on the amount of heat it is currently being generated.
 Thermal throttling helps to cool the chip when it gets too hot by lowering its speed — effectively slowing down your computer.
-BGR reports, according to YouTuber Dave Lee, the latest design of Apple’s 15-inch MacBook Pro with its 6-core 2.9GHz Intel Core i9 processor, does not provide sufficient cooling for the processor which causes the chip to throttle down its performance speed in order to prevent overheating and damage to the machine.
+BGR reports, according to YouTuber Dave Lee, that the latest design of Apple’s 15-inch MacBook Pro with its 6-core 2.9GHz Intel Core i9 processor does not provide sufficient cooling for the processor which causes the chip to throttle down its performance speed in order to prevent overheating and damage to the machine.

 Lee posted a video on his YouTube channel where he attempted to further explain this issue.
 The video shows that the i9 chip had a difficult time maintaining its base clock speed while running at full utilization — in Lee’s case while he was attempting to render a video in Adobe Premiere.
 Lee even went as far as to say the newly released 2018 version of the MacBook Pro is actually clocking slower speeds than last year’s version with the i7 chip.